iurshina/FL-flask-maps/README.md

-# Flask / PostGres app template
+# Flask / MongoDB app template

 ## What is this template for?